Spin, Planck s constant h and constant G

 It is possible to notice the coincidence of formulas for particles in a single space of electroweak interactions and formulas for velocities in a flat two-dimensional Archimedean spiral, according to their structural component, which indicates the similarity of their physical meanings.
 Later, when the splitting of the electroweak space into the space of electromagnetic interactions and the space of weak interactions occurred, the relationship between the spaces of electromagnetic, strong and weak interactions most likely took the form of a spatial Archimedean spiral with spin transitions between spaces.

-When the dimension of space changes (after splitting the electroweak interaction ) The flat energy Archimedean spiral has acquired the appearance of a more general case of the Archimedean spiral, which is a spatial spiral.
-At the same time, when the electroweak interactions formed one whole, gravity did not exist in the form in which it exists now.
-Gravity in the form in which it exists now appeared when the splitting of electroweak interactions occurred.
-A spatial spiral with transitions between electromagnetic, weak and strong interactions is shown in Fig.2.
-The spins of the particles have the form of a Mobius strip coiled into a spiral with transitions between electromagnetic, strong, and weak interactions.
-That is, spin can be represented as a turn at the Weinberg angle ( left and right ) with respect to the turn of the spatial Archimedean spiral , which is called the weak isotopic spin.
-Spin is a consequence of the transition (projection) of the properties of a four-dimensional space with a large number of degrees of freedom of particles to a three-dimensional space with fewer degrees of freedom.
+energy coordinates, one coordinate is gravitational, and the other is temporal.
+This is reminiscent of drawings showing the curvature of space near massive bodies in the theory of relativity.
+Three energy coordinates for the electromagnetic interaction space of this spiral (the lowest energy level) they correspond to the inductance of the magnetic field B, the strength of the magnetic field H and the strength of the electric field E. A spatial spiral with transitions between electromagnetic, weak and strong interactions is shown in Fig. 2.
+When rotated by two pi (three hundred and sixty degrees) according to the spatial spiral of Archimedes, the properties of space in the spiral of Archimedes change.
+These spaces of the Archimedes spiral differ from each other and have the properties of spaces of electromagnetic, strong and weak interactions.
+At the same time, the transition from the four-dimensional space of electromagnetic interactions to our three-dimensional space has characteristics that are related to Planck's constant and G's gravitational constant.
+The spins of the particles have the appearance of a Mobius filament (ribbon), coiled into a spiral, with transitions between electromagnetic, strong and weak interactions.
+That is, spin can be represented as the rotation of a thread by a Weinberg angle (left and right) relative to the spiral of the spatial Archimedean spiral, which is called weak isotopic spin.
+Spin of the transition of properties from the four-dimensional space of existence of particles with a large number of degrees of freedom of particles to our three-dimensional space with fewer degrees of freedom.
 Let me remind you that in four-dimensional space, rotation is determined by six angular parameters and four spatial parameters.
-In three-dimensional space, rotation is determined by three angular parameters and three spatial ones.
+In three-dimensional space, rotation is determined by three angular parameters and three spatial parameters.

 ±W bosons and Z bosons are the result of the decay of an unstable particle of a higher energy level to a particle of a lower energy level.